 - Submit an application and $500.00 certification fee to MDA.
-The application outlines the organic plan for the type of operation being certified.
+The application outlines the organic system plan (OSP) for the type of operation being certified.

-- MDA reviews the application to determine if the organic plan appears to be in compliance with the National Organic Program.
+- MDA reviews the application to determine if the OSP appears to be in compliance with the National Organic Program.

-- If the organic plan appears to be in compliance with the National Organic Program, MDA will call the applicant to schedule an inspection.
+- If the OSP appears to be in compliance with the National Organic Program, MDA will contact the applicant to schedule an inspection.

 - MDA reviews the application and inspection report to determine if the operation is in compliance with the standards established by the National Organic Program.